Patient Rights and Responsibilities

 - Observe the Center’s rules.

-- Report perceived risks and unexpected changes in your condition to your health care provider.
+- Report perceived risks and unexpected changes in your condition to your health care provider, including those relating to infectious illnesses.

 - Accept financial responsibility for any charges not covered by your insurance.